 - Avocado and cheese with spinach or arugula – my favorite weekday lunch combination.
 I never tire of avocado and cheese!

 Once you find that perfect hummus recipe, you’ll be on the lookout for new ways to serve it!
-We love and recommend this delicious Lemon & Garlic Black Bean Hummus Recipe.
+We love and recommend these tasty hummus recipes:

-Mary’s Gone Crackers are also excellent.
+Mary’s Gone Crackers are one of my favorite gluten-free crackers.
 They are super crunchy and full of superfoods!

 3. Guacamole with Corn or Vegetable Chips